 The market is a large complex of ruins that reveals the treasures and insights about Ancient Roman architecture.
 It is located on the Via Dei Fori Imperiali, at the opposite end of the Colosseum.
 It is the world’s oldest shopping mall with delicate marble floors, multi-level shops and apartments, arcades, and administrative offices.
 It has two large halls on the lower part and a grand hall roofed by a concrete wall raised on piers with materials such as brick and concrete is widely used.

 This chapel in Apostolic Palace is the official residence of the Pope in Vatican City.
 The exteriors are plain as common in Italian churches with no façade or processional doorways with very large buttresses.
 The interior ceiling of the chapel is a flattened barrel vault springing from a course that encircles the walls at the level of the springing of the window arches.

 It is a national monument built in the honor of the first king of united Italy.
-The site is in between Piazza Venezia and the Capitoline hill.
+The site is in between Piazza Venezia and Capitoline hill.
 It is considered as the modern forum, agora on the three levels connected by stairways and dominated by a portico characterized by a colonnade.
-It is one of the national symbols of Italy with the architectural and artistic connotations on Italian Unification.
+It is one of the national symbols of Italy with the architectural and artistic connotations of Italian Unification.

 Also known as Sant’ Agnese in Piazza Navona, it’s a baroque church in Rome.
 The interior is surrounded by marble sculptural masterpieces around the circumference, dedicated to individual martyred saints.
 There are four altars in the pillars set in semi-circular niches.
 The pendentives of the dome were painted with the Cardinal Virtues by Bernini’s protégé, Giovanni Battista Gaulli.
-It faces the Piazza Navona, one of the main urban spaces in the historic centre of the city.
+It faces the Piazza Navona, one of the main urban spaces in the historic center of the city.